cs1302uga/cs1302-tutorials/recursion.md

 The recursion tree may give you the impression that all sub-problems are being evaluated concurrently.
 Without special code to facilitate this (e.g., using threads), these method calls occur only one at a time.
-To better illustrate this, here is a depiction how the _call stack_ changes as the recursive method calls approach and reach the base case (for an explanation of the call stack, please see the [On the Call Stack](#aside-on-the-call-stack) aside):
+To better illustrate this, here is a depiction of how the _call stack_ changes as the recursive method calls approach and reach the base case (for an explanation of the call stack, please see the [On the Call Stack](#aside-on-the-call-stack) aside):